Harold of Wessex

-Henry I came to power at the death of his brother William Rufus.
-His reign is known for his skillful political opportunism, the improvement of the government, the integration of the Anglo-Saxons and Normans into his kingdom, the reunification of his father’s domains, and his controversial, yet well-founded, decision to name his daughter as heir.
+Henry I came to power upon the death of his brother William Rufus.
+His reign is known for his skillful political opportunism, the improvement of the government, the integration of the Anglo-Saxons and Normans into his kingdom, the reunification of his father’s domains, and his controversial, yet well-founded, decision to name his daughter as his heir.

-Henry II Plantagenet (Le Mans, 5 March 1133 – Chinon, 6 July 1189) was duke of Normandy (1150), count of Anjou and Maine (1151), Duke of Aquitaine and of Gascony (1152), and finally king of England from December 19, 1154 until his death on July 6, 1189.
+Henry II Plantagenet (Le Mans, 5 March 1133 – Chinon, 6 July 1189) was Duke of Normandy (1150), Count of Anjou and Maine (1151), Duke of Aquitaine and of Gascony (1152), and finally King of England from December 19, 1154 until his death on July 6, 1189.

 As the English king, he also had authority over certain regions in Wales, Scotland and eastern Ireland.

 He was the first king of the Plantagenet dynasty and had several nicknames.
 He was the son of Godfrey Plantagenet and of Matilda of England.
 Following the controversial reign of King Stephan, the reign of Henry II was solid.
-Henry II was a proud, energetic, tireless man.
-He was an intellectual who knew how to use the European culture of his time and the legal doctrines born in Italian universities to his advantage.
+Henry II was a proud, energetic, and tireless man.
+He was an intellectual who knew how to use the European culture of his time and the legal doctrines written in Italian universities to his advantage.
 In fact, he provided his kingdom with a judicial and administrative system that was very advanced for that era.

 He became Count of Poitiers at the age of eleven and Duke of Aquitaine during his coronation in Limoges.
 After the sudden death of his older brother King Henry the Younger in 1183, he became heir to the crowns of England, Anjou, Normandy, and Maine.
-During his reign, which lasted ten years, he only lived a few months in the Kingdom of England and never learned English.
+During his reign, which lasted ten years, he only lived in the Kingdom of England a few months and never learned English.
 He used all his resources in the Third Crusade, and to defend his French territories against the King of France, Philippe Auguste.

 Richard I was considered a hero and is often described as such in literature.
 He was also a famous poet and writer.
 In fact, he was especially known for his compositions in Occitan and in the langue d’oïl.

-John Lackland was King of England, lord of Ireland and Duke of Aquitaine from 1199 until his death.
+John Lackland was King of England, Lord of Ireland and Duke of Aquitaine from 1199 until his death.

 The new monarch was immediately confronted with the threat posed by King Philip II of France on his continental territories that formed the Plantagenet Empire.
-He lost Normandy in 1204, in particular, because of the lack of military resources.
+He lost Normandy in 1204 particularly because of the lack of military resources.
 He devoted much of his reign to trying to reclaim these territories by forming alliances against France, increasing the revenues of the Crown and reforming the army.
 Despite his efforts, a new offensive in 1214 ended in the defeat of his allies at Bouvines and he was forced to return to England.

-Irritated by the tyrannical behaviour of the sovereign and the sharp rise in taxes to finance his continental policy, the English barons revolted.
+Unhappy with the tyrannical behaviour of the sovereign and the sharp rise in taxes to finance his continental policy, the English barons revolted.
 The dispute entailed the signing of the Magna Carta in 1215.